7Block Labs

 Solve: 7Block Labs’ NFT ticket rails that actually stop scalping

-Here’s the production blueprint we implement.
+Here’s the production blueprint we rely on.

 1) Rights model: choose the right token semantics per use case

-• Non‑transferable passes (bind to a human):
+• Non-transferable passes (tied to a person):

 • Time-boxed/renewable access:

-• Delegable but controlled:
+• Delegable but still controlled:

 • Guarded ERC‑721: